But which cheeses can I eat? Which are “taboo” and which are “allowed”?

 - Regular hard cheese such as herrgårdsost, grevé and prästost.

 - Soft cheese and other spreadable cheese.

-- Aged parmesan – any bacteria die during the aging process.
+- Aged parmesan – any bacteria that die during the ageing process.

 - All cheeses heated until bubbly, e.g. sauces and gratins.